Natetgmaxwell/ntgm/src/site/notes/Cards/Antisemitism.md

 > down::

 > [!info] Info
 > Anti-Semitism is a form of discrimination or prejudice against Jewish people.
-It has existed for centuries and has taken many forms, including violence, hate speech, and discriminatory laws and policies.
+It has existed for centuries and has taken many forms, including [[Cards/Violence\|Violence]], hate speech, and discriminatory laws and policies.

 # Reference